fioprotocol/fio-devhub/_docs/protocol/network_peer.md

 - In-Sync mode: node is in sync with peer, so no blocks are required from that peer.
 - LIB Catch-Up mode: node requires blocks since LIB block is behind that peer’s LIB.
 - HEAD Catch-Up mode: node requires blocks since HEAD block is behind that peer’s Head.

 The operation mode for each node is stored in a sync manager context within the Net Plugin of the nodeos service.
 Therefore, a node is always in either in-sync mode or some variant of catchup mode with respect to its connected peers.
 This allows the node to switch back and forth between catchup mode and in-sync mode as the LIB and head blocks are updated and new fresh blocks are received from other peers.

 ### 3.1.
 Block ID
-The EOSIO software checks whether two blocks match or hold the same content by comparing their block IDs.
-A block ID is a function that depends on the contents of the block header and the block number (see Consensus Protocol: 5.1.
-Block Structure).
+The FIO software checks whether two blocks match or hold the same content by comparing their block IDs.
+A block ID is a function that depends on the contents of the block header and the block number.
 Checking whether two blocks are equal is crucial for syncing a node’s local chain with that of its peers.
 To generate the block ID from the block contents, the block header is serialized and a SHA-256 digest is created.
 The most significant 32 bits are assigned the block number while the least significant 224 bits of the hash are retained.
 Note that the block header includes the root hash of both the transaction merkle tree and the action merkle tree.
 Therefore, the block ID depends on all transactions included in the block as well as all actions included in each transaction.

 ### 3.2.
 In-Sync Mode
 During in-sync mode, the node's head block is caught up with the peer's head block, which means the node is in sync block-wise.
 When the node is in-sync mode, it does not request further blocks from peers, but continues to perform the other functions:

 - Validate transactions, drop them if invalid; forward them to other peers if valid.
 - Validate blocks, drop them if invalid; forward them to other peers upon request if valid.

 Therefore, this mode trades bandwidth in favor of latency, being particularly useful for validating transactions that rely on TaPoS (transaction as proof of stake) due to lower processing overhead.

 Note that loose transactions are always forwarded if valid and not expired.
 Blocks, on the other hand, are only forwarded if valid and if explicitly requested by a peer.
 This reduces network overhead.